Cheap Things To Do In NYC.

-This is another large city park with paths, many statues and memorials.
+This is another large city park with paths, statues and memorials.
 A visit to Battery Park will also give you a good view of the Statue of Liberty!
-Don’t forget to hop on the free Staten Island Ferry while you are there!
+Don’t forget to hop onto the free Staten Island Ferry while you are there!

 Famous NYC Landmarks

 6. Take the Staten Island Ferry to View The Statue of Liberty

 You may not be able to go visit the Statue of Liberty for free, but you can get a free boat ride that will take you right past Lady Liberty.

 7. Visit Grand Central Station

 It only takes a few minutes to pop in and visit Grand Central Station, but it is WORTH it!
 The architecture of this building is absolutely breathtaking!
 I loved ever minute we spent inside.